Chemistry Research Guide

 - Science Encyclopedia: Encyclopedia of Chemistry

-The Science Resource Center provides easy access to a wealth of full-text, science-oriented content including science encyclopedias, reference books, periodicals, and other reliable sources.
+The Science Reference Center (EBSCO) provides easy access to a wealth of full-text, science-oriented content including science encyclopedias, reference books, periodicals, and other reliable sources.
 In addition, the database includes a vast collection of images from sources such as UPI, Getty, NASA, National Geographic, and the Nature Picture Library.

 Find Books and Films